gapdays/gap-sage-days2016/index.md

 ## Registering and stay

 The workshop will take place at the University of St Andrews.
-Information about the exact location and information about hotels can be found on [the location page]({{ site.baseurl }}/location).
+Information about the exact location and accommodation options can be found on [the location page]({{ site.baseurl }}/location).

 ## <a name="contact"></a> Contact